arranf/arranf.github.io/docs/cv/README.md

 I currently lead Farewill's two engineering teams, six engineers in total, in a hybrid IC/manager role.

-Core responsibilities include: supporting engineers with their growth and wellbeing, working with PMs to define the teams roadmaps, identifyin, architecting, and prioritising core platform capabilities, and being a point of escalation for technical issues for engineers.
+Core responsibilities include: supporting engineers with their growth and wellbeing, working with PMs to define the teams roadmaps, identifying, architecting, and prioritising core platform capabilities, and being a point of escalation for technical issues for engineers.

 I've supported shipping improvements to the core Wills product offering to achieve: